 Step 3.
 Define 2nd required argument, the Table_Array

-The 2nd required argument directs the Excel VLOOKUP formula where to find the Lookup_Value and the required return value by selecting the range of cells, named range, or table.
-The array can be on the same worksheet, a separate worksheet in the same workbook, or a completely different workbook.
+The 2nd required argument directs the Excel VLOOKUP formula where to find the Lookup_Value and the required return value by selecting the cell ranges, named range, or table.
+The array can be on the same worksheet, a separate sheet in the same workbook, or a completely different workbook.

 Step 4.
-Specify Column Number, Col_Index_Num, from the Table_array
+Specify Column Numbers, Col_Index_Num, from the Table_array

 This step inputs the last of the 3 required arguments and specifies which column to get the required return value.
 Excel uses the column number (not the column letter) and is relative to the range of cells selected.
-Keep in mind the Col_Index_Num is user-defined, the Excel VLOOKUP formula by itself cannot locate the column number.
+Keep in mind the Col Index number is user-defined, the Excel VLOOKUP formula by itself cannot locate the column number.

 Step 5.
 Choose between Exact (FALSE) or Approximate Match (TRUE)

 This 5th step is optional and instructs Excel to find an exact or approximate match of the Lookup_value argument.
 Even if it’s optional, this argument is essential as selecting the wrong type will lead to different results.
 Omitting the match type has the same effect as selecting TRUE for an approximate match.